Kate Phillips

 Kate Phillips (born 21 May 1989) is a British actress.
-She became famous for her role as Jane Seymour in the successful miniseries Wolf Hall (2015).
-She subsequently appeared in the miniseries War & Peace (2016), the first season of the television series The Crown (2016), and last three seasons of the television series Peaky Blinders (2016–2022).
+She became known for her role as Jane Seymour in the miniseries Wolf Hall (2015).
+She subsequently appeared in the miniseries War & Peace (2016), the first season of the television series The Crown (2016), and the last three seasons of the television series Peaky Blinders (2016–2022).
 In 2019, she appeared as Princess Mary in the film Downton Abbey.
 Since 2020, she has appeared as Eliza Scarlet, the series lead, in the Victorian era crime drama, Miss Scarlet and The Duke.

-Biography
+Early life

+Until she was nine, Phillips lived in south-west London, but moved with her family to Nottinghamshire, then to Bristol.
+After spending three years studying at Leeds University, Phillips secured a place at the Guildhall School of Music and Drama in London.